TheSkyentist/GELATO/README.md

 python ~/Documents/HQUAILS/run_HQUAILS_multi.py ~/Example/PARAMS.json --ObjectList ~/Data/spectra_with_redshifts.txt
 ```

-The concated results for HQUAILS can also be created directly the results files in the following manners:
+The concatenated results for HQUAILS can also be created directly the results files in the following manners:

 ```
 python ~/Documents/HQUAILS/run_HQUAILS_multi.py ~/Example/PARAMS.json ~/Data/spectra_with_redshifts.txt